-As at January 31, 2019, RosCan had cash of \$502,731 and a working capital deficiency of \$153,678.
+As at July 31, 2019, Roscan had cash of \$1,169,660 and working capital of \$649,963.
 Sales tax receivables represent amounts to be refunded by the Canadian government.
-Prepaid expenses include amounts advanced to fund corporate and Kandiole Project activities.
-Accounts payable and accrued liabilities include \$34,052 payable to related parties for legal fees and the reimbursement of expenses.
+Prepaid expenses include amounts advanced to fund future corporate and Kandiole Project activities.
+Accounts payable and accrued liabilities include \$32,416 payable to related parties for legal fees and the reimbursement of expenses.

-Loans due to related parties of \$435,870 are non-interest bearing, unsecured and payable on demand.
+Loans due to related parties of \$485,915 were repaid during the nine month period of F2019.
+These loans were non-interest bearing, unsecured and payable on demand.

-Subsequent to January 31, 2019, gross proceeds of \$3,800,000 were received through a brokered and non-brokered private placement.
-In addition, the Company received \$283,444 from the exercise of warrants.
+To recapitalize Roscan, gross proceeds of \$3,800,000 were raised through a 27,142,857 unit brokered and non-brokered private placement closed on March 21, 2019.
+In addition, the Company's working capital was augmented by the exercise of 6,151,358 warrants for net proceeds of \$643,105.

-RosCan has sufficient working capital to fund its planned F2019 operating overheads and Kandiole Project obligations and exploration activities.
-Further funds may be needed to finance additional property acquisitions, expanded corporate initiatives and exploration activities.
+Roscan has sufficient working capital to fund the balance of its planned F2019 operating overheads and Kandiole Project obligations and exploration activities.
+However, further funds will be required for F2020 to finance working capital, property acquisitions, corporate overheads and exploration activities.